|

 knee arthritis where the joint has worn out primarily in one region and is

 associated with an abnormal alignment of the lower extremity.
-By
+By correcting

 osteotomy also had arthroscopic evaluation of the knee joint and were found to